pithos/pithos.github.io/index.md

 **Pithos 1.1.2 released!** This is another bug fix release that fixes the SSL error when using Pandora One.
 There are also a few plugin improvements including fixing the tray on KDE 5.
+(Note: Python 3.4+ is now required)

 **Pithos 1.1.1 released!** This is a bug fix release that fixes occasional erratic buffering behavior.